 - Student Ambassador roles are also a good opportunity to represent the University and gain work experience.
 Look out for roles on My Career and Employability Centre and adverts across campus.

 If you are offered a job on campus, you will need to make an appointment with Nicola Crowther to arrange a contract before you start work.

-You will need to book a 15-minute slot by calling us on 01274 234991 and then bring the following documents with you:
+You will need to book a 15-minute appointment and then bring the following documents with you:

 - Your bank details